irynabilokon/LazyGram/README.md

 3. Choose the desired language for your content.
 4. Enter the prompt or topic you want to generate content about.
 5. (Optional) Add company or personal context for personalized content.
+6. (Optional) Select number of images you want to generate.
-6. Click the **Generate** button to create your content.
+7. Click the **Generate** button to create your content.
-7. The generated content will be displayed below for review and use.
+8. The generated content will be displayed below for review and use.